thoughtspot/thoughtspot.github.io/_release/deprecation.md

 <dlentry><dt>R integration</dt>
 <dd><p>R integration is not available in the new Answer experience at this time.
 We plan to add support for R in the new Answer experience in a future release.</p>
 <p>ThoughtSpot continues to support R for all customers who currently include R charts in their solutions on the ThoughtSpot Software deployments; please continue to use the classic Answer experience.</p>
-{% include tip.html content="We support R only in Falcon deployments (data imported into ThoughtSpot).
-R is not available when creating connections and linking to external databases in real time.
-R is disabled by default.
-Contact ThoughtSpot Support to turn on R functionality." %}</dd></dlentry>
+{% include tip.html content="We support R only in Falcon deployments (data imported into ThoughtSpot), and R integration is disabled by default.
+It is not available when creating connections and linking to external databases in real time." %}</dd></dlentry>
 </dl>

 {: id="de-support-7-1-1"}